flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

           Please guide the user through this process to enrich the PRD with detailed UI/UX specifications.
           ```

-     2. **Recommend User Workflow:** After finalizing this PRD (with the included prompt for the Design Architect), strongly recommend to the user the following sequence:
+     2. **Recommend User Workflow with Claude Desktop:** After finalizing this PRD (with the included prompt for the Design Architect), strongly recommend to the user the following sequence:
         a.
-First, engage the **Design Architect** agent (using the prompt you've embedded in the PRD) to operate in **'UI/UX Specification Mode'**.
-Explain that this step is crucial for detailing the user interface and experience, and the output (e.g., a populated `front-end-spec-tmpl.txt` and potentially updated PRD sections) will be vital.
+Download the completed PRD from this chat in Claude Desktop.
         b.
+Create a new chat in Claude Desktop for the **Design Architect** agent.
+        c.
+Upload the primary Design Architect role file (`roles/4-design-architect/4-design-architect.md`) and its supporting files (`roles/4-design-architect/front-end-spec-tmpl.txt` and `roles/4-design-architect/frontend-architecture-checklist.txt`).
+        d.
+Upload the completed PRD to this new chat.
+        e.
+Ask the Design Architect to operate in **'UI/UX Specification Mode'** (using the prompt embedded in the PRD).
-Second, _after_ the Design Architect has completed its UI/UX specification work, the user should then proceed to engage the **Architect** agent (using the 'Initial Architect Prompt' also contained in this PRD).
-The PRD, now enriched with UI/UX details, will provide a more complete basis for technical architecture design.
+        f.
+After the Design Architect has completed its UI/UX specification work, download the outputs.
+        g.
+Create another new chat in Claude Desktop for the **Architect** agent, uploading the Architect role file (`roles/3-architect/3-architect.md`), its supporting files, the PRD, and the UI/UX specifications.

-   - If the product does not include a user interface, you will simply recommend proceeding to the Architect agent using the 'Initial Architect Prompt' in the PRD.
+   - If the product does not include a user interface, you will simply recommend proceeding to the Architect agent using the 'Initial Architect Prompt' in the PRD:
+     a.
+Download the completed PRD from this chat in Claude Desktop.
+     b.
+Create a new chat in Claude Desktop for the **Architect** agent.
+     c.
+Upload the primary Architect role file (`roles/3-architect/3-architect.md`) and its supporting files (`roles/3-architect/architecture-tmpl.txt` and `roles/3-architect/architect-checklist.txt`).
+     d.
+Upload the completed PRD to this new chat.
+     e.
+Ask the Architect to begin operating in **Architecture Creation** mode.
      </important_note>

 ## Product Advisor Mode